santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_phylogenomics/README.md

 -------------------------
 [OPTIONAL] Visualizing the alignment online in https://alignmentviewer.org/).
-Open your favourite web browsers and upload one of the files you recently align.
+Open your preferred web browser and upload a file containing one of your recent sequence alignments.

 ![alignmentviewer](https://github.com/user-attachments/assets/6aa9ed93-c215-45bd-855f-78632c8fb706)